-DoD MIL-HDBK-245 Statement of Work Definition: The SOW defines (either directly or by reference to other documents) all (non-specification) performance requirements for contractor effort.
+Definition: The Statement of Work (SOW) defines (either directly or by reference to other documents) all (non-specification) performance requirements for contractor effort.
 The SOW should specify in clear, understandable terms the work to be done in developing the goods or services to be provided by a contractor.
+(MIL-HDBK-245)

 Whether the SOW is written by the government or the contractor (or some combination of both), it is a key element of a contract.
 After contract award, requirements of the SOW (and associated specifications) constitute the standard and discipline for the contractor’s effort.
 It comprises the baseline against which progress and subsequent contractual changes are measured.
 Both the Government and the contractor look to the SOW as a key document defining the responsibilities of both parties.

-- Typical Statement of Work (SOW): For system procurement and Research and Development (R&D) (MIL-HDBK-245)
+- Statement of Work (SOW): For system procurement and Research and Development (R&D) (MIL-HDBK-245)

-- Performance-Based Service (PWS) Acquisition: For the acquisition of professional services.
+- Performance Work Statement (PWS): For the acquisition of professional services.
 (AFI 63-124)